Grant Opportunities for Green Schools

 Sandy Creek Nature Center Founders Grant

 The Founders Award was created in 2013 as a way to encourage, recognize and promote science education in the Clarke County School District.
 This year, the Founders Award will be granted to three teachers: one elementary, one middle and one high school.
 Each $300 award can be used to purchase books, classroom resources or materials to be utilized in the teaching of science.
-The deadline is June 15, 2016.
-Grant Application
+Application